-Your home insurance is a complex beast, and it’s not uncommon for homeowners to misunderstand the coverages offered in their policies.
+Your home insurance is a complex beast, and it’s not uncommon for homeowners to misunderstand the coverage offered in their policy.
 However, it’s important to understand the limitations of your policy.
-You never want to assume that you have coverage when you actually do not.
-Here are some of the common perils probably not covered by your home insurance.
+There are perils your home insurance probably doesn’t cover that you should know about.You never want to assume that you have coverage when you actually do not.

 To protect against flood, you will need a separate flood-specific policy.
 Another issue that homeowners might have is deciding what constitutes a flood.
 While many people think of floods, as huge, catastrophic events, even a slight incident including rising water might be considered a flood.
 To figure out your policy’s limits, you should figure out how your insurer defines a flood.

 Much like floods, your standard homeowners insurance does not include coverage for earthquakes.
 If you want to protect against the damage or losses stemming from an earthquake, you will need specialty earthquake insurance.
 Again, you need to understand how your insurer defines an earthquake.
-In some cases, any type of earth movement will be excluded from your standard home insurance coverage.

 Maintenance or Workmanship Issues